My experience in the Jungle with Nicky Lodge

 ...
 SPOILER ALERT…

-During the canoe expedition to Laguna Grande we experienced one of the greatest sunsets I have yet seen.
+During the canoe expedition to Laguna Grande we experienced one of the greatest sunsets I have ever seen.
 Here, we could jump out of the canoe to swim.
 No worries!
 The guides scare the caimans away before ;).
 On our way back, we got to paddle the canoe by ourselves which added to the team spirit and created a blanket of silence over the Amazon.

 A great experience that you cannot miss when visiting Ecuador!